angular/angular/aio/content/guide/form-validation.md

 Then, pass the validator function directly to the `FormControl` to apply it.

 In the following example, the `validate` function of `UniqueAlterEgoValidator` is applied to `alterEgoControl` by passing it to the control's `asyncValidators` option and binding it to the instance of `UniqueAlterEgoValidator` that was injected into `HeroFormReactiveComponent`.
 The value of `asyncValidators` can be either a single async validator function, or an array of functions.
+To learn more about `FormControl` options, see the [AbstractControlOptions](/api/forms/AbstractControlOptions) API reference.

 <code-example path="form-validation/src/app/reactive/hero-form-reactive.component.2.ts" region="async-validator-usage"></code-example>